uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 was vouched for and by whom and on what date the vouch was made.

-If no vouches have been made yet, you'll get a mostly blank page:
+If no vouches have been made yet, the page will be mostly blank (:ref:`userTGNoVouches`):

 .. _userTGNoVouches: